axismaps/axis-jekyll/_posts/2016-03-22-design-details.md

 project: eshhad
 ---

 I wanted to title this post: _**You Won't Believe This Cartographer's 4 Weird Tricks for a Nicer Map**_.
-That seemed like a bit much (plus the length of this post got away from me so it's now more Longreads than Upworthy), but the sentiment isn't entirely untrue. _Design_ (big-D Design—I would've capitalized it even if it didn't start the sentence) is an intimidating an amorphous topic.
+That seemed like a bit much (plus the length of this post got away from me so it's now more Longreads than Upworthy), but the sentiment isn't entirely untrue. _Design_ (big-D Design—I would've capitalized it even if it didn't start the sentence) is an intimidating and amorphous topic.
 Academic cartography provides [good guidelines]({{ site.baseurl }}/guide/) for thematic cartography, but interactivity and user-interface design are often _"I know it when I see it"_ type of things.
 What follows are 4 quick design concepts and techniques that can be applied in many situations to improve the look and feel of an interactive map.

 These concepts were taken from [a map we made](http://axismaps.github.io/eshhad/public/) for the [Eshhad project](http://eshhad.timep.org/about-us/) tracking sectarian violence in Egypt.
 It's a relatively straightforward map with: